+I am an Early Career Fellow in the Institute of Advanced Study and the Centre for Interdisciplinary Methodologies.
 My research investigates the politics of algorithmically-managed workplaces, primarily scrutinizing the managerial techniques and technologies found in logistics work.
 In particular, I am interested in the effects of algorithmic management on the social and political dimensions of the work process and the capacity for workers to organize, struggle or otherwise maximize their interests in algorithmically-dependent forms of work.
+Drawing on the politically 'interested' methodologies of Italian operaismo, my research adopts a distinctive approach spanning labour studies, media theory, organization studies, the philosophy of technology, and activist discourses; while bridging elements of critical management studies, cybernetics, political economy, phenomenology, architecture and design.

-I am supervised by Nate Tkacz and Celia Lury, and I am a member of the Connecting Research on Employment and Work (CREW) network.
+I am also a member of the Connecting Research on Employment and Work (CREW) management committee.

 I hold an MA in Social and Political Thought from the University of Sussex and a BA (Hons) in Philosophy, Politics and International Relations from Royal Holloway, University of London.
 Since coming to Warwick I have also gained a PGCert in Social Sciences Research.